sorin-ionescu/prezto/modules/terminal/README.md

 ### Auto-Title

-To auto set the terminal window and tab titles with the current command or directory, add the following to *zpreztorc*:
+To auto set the terminal emulator window and tab titles with the current command or directory, add the following to *zpreztorc*:

+    zstyle ':prezto:module:terminal:auto-title' emulator 'yes'

+To auto set the terminal multiplexer window title with the current command or directory, add the following to *zpreztorc*:

-    zstyle ':prezto:module:terminal' auto-title 'yes'
+    zstyle ':prezto:module:terminal:auto-title' multiplexer 'yes'

 Functions
 ---------